 Begin by spraying the vehicle with water to remove the grime and dust: You can do the entire RV or just spray each side and brush/dry it off in separate parts to prevent any water spots from forming.

-Park your RV in a shady spot away from direct sunlight.
-Begin by spraying it with water to remove the dust.
-Next use a Mr. LongArm soft blue brush for fiberglass and the roof or very soft green brush for gel/clear coat finishes.
-Pair with your favorite car washing soap to clean it from the roof top to the bottom.
-The Telewash or HydraSoar flow-thru extension poles make this job easier since they attach to a standard garden hose and water flows thru the pole and brush.
+Use the Mr. LongArm HydraSoar Extension Poles to apply your favorite car wash soap from rooftop to bottom: Use a Mr. LongArm soft blue brush for fiberglass and the roof or very soft green brush for gel/clear coat finishes.
+The HydraSoar extension poles make this job easier since they attach to a standard garden hose and water flows thru the pole and brush.
 But our brushes also fit regular extension poles and work equally well with a bucket.

 Take advantage of our stiff brushes to wash the tires and wheel wells: They are stiff enough to get the dirt off, but soft enough to not to leave any scratches.
 Don’t use any harsh abrasives or pressure washers that may damage the surface of your RV.
 Once you rinse off all the soap on the tires and wheel wells, you’ll want to wipe them with a soft, dry cloth.

 Glance over every spot and make sure the RV is completely dry

 Wax the RV: Most manufacturers recommend waxing your RV twice a year to help protect the exterior.
 To wax, apply a small amount of wax to a soft cloth and rub gently onto the exterior of your RV.
 Do this in the shade and make sure that all surfaces are clean and cool to the touch to avoid the wax drying out too quickly.
 For wax, soaps, or other washing chemicals a great place to look online is https://washproduct.com/